Library Services for Students

 Article & Database Access

-Many of the library’s online resources are available only to current SDC and SCS students, faculty, and staff because of licensing agreements.
+Many of the library’s online resources are available only to current SDCC and SCS students, faculty, and staff because of licensing agreements.
 Off-campus users must be authenticated (via EZ Proxy) to use these subscription-based resources.

-SDC students log-in using your institutional network account (same as Populi, Edvance 360, email).
-Contact the SDC Library (619) 201-8680, or by email if you are not able to access library resources.
+SDCC students log-in using your institutional network account (same as Populi, Edvance 360, email).
+Contact the SDCC Library (619) 201-8680, or by email if you are not able to access library resources.

 SCS students log-in using your institutional network account (same as Blackboard, email).
 Contact the Seminary Library (619) 201-8966, or by email if you are not able to access library resources.

 Interlibrary loan (ILL) is the way the College and Seminary Libraries provide you with the books and articles that it does not own by borrowing a copy from other libraries.
-This service is available free for current students, faculty and staff of SCS and SDC.
+This service is available free for current students, faculty and staff of SCS and SDCC.

 Article requests, usually photocopies, are normally received within 2-3 days.
 This is because they are typically sent to us electronically.
 You will not have to return a photocopied article.
 Because of the effort involved in locating and copying article requests, it is more common for libraries to charge for the request.
 Please fill in the “willing to pay” field in the ILL form.
 If they charge, libraries typically set a $5-20 fee for photocopies.